The FurnaceCompare.com $1,000 Climate Change Scholarship

 Update: Aug 15, 2017: Lucas Stout, a senior at Montana Tech has won the 2017 FurnaceCompare.com Climate Change Scholarship.
 Congratulations Lucas!

 The US Department of Energy estimates that heating and cooling accounts for more than half of the average residential utility bill.
 This means that advances in the ways that we heat and cool our homes can have an outsized impact on both our fossil fuel consumption and on global warming.

 FurnaceCompare's Climate Change Scholarship is designed to support undergraduate students that are looking for ways to fight climate change by improving the systems and/or equipment that we rely on to keep our homes and businesses comfortable.

 However, while it may be obvious that heating and cooling deserves our attention, it isn't necessarily obvious how to achieve the greatest improvement in efficiency in the shortest amount of time:

-- Should we engineer high-efficiency HVAC equipment that is simpler and less expensive to install and maintain?
+- Should we ensure that the best central air conditioners and the best furnaces are engineered to be simpler and less expensive to install and maintain?

 - Should we collect more data and write better software so that we can more efficiently manage our existing heating and cooling equipment?